paulboone/gameboard/README.md

 # TODO

-Required Features:
+Networking code:

+- assume local image stores are the same on both computers.
+- add fixed / hidden zone for other player
+- make hidden zone player-specific
+  - create some sort of concept of player
+  - each card gets an owner, based on who dragged it to the gameboard.

+send model change stream?

+- **$scope.cards.push**
+- extractCard
+- moveStackToFront
+- stackMove
+- snapToGrid (??)
+- cardRotate
+- cardSpread
+- cardFlip
-- networking code
+- appendStack
+- changeStack (some of them)

-- networking-related:
+networking-related:

 - use images from online source?
   - put image source url at top of deck file?
 - scale the game board styles (not use fixed pixels)
 - some means of coordinating display size between two people?

+Other Required Features:

 - counters:
   - click to increase